-Butchers shops in the early 20th century
+Butchers and butchers' shops, early 20th century

 Outside a butchers shop